openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 while in production can be avoided by appropriate burn-in testing to attempt to trigger the early-stage failures.
 The general principle is to stress the hardware to its limits.
-Examples of burn-in tests include running a CPU or disk benchmark for several days.testing burn-in testingtroubleshooting burn-in testingburn-in testingscaling burn-in testing
+Examples of burn-in tests include running a CPU or disk benchmark for several days.